Nat1405/seng480/chapter.md

 5. The Zulip developers want the Zulip server system to scale well to 10,000 users in a realm [3].
 6. The Zulip developers want Zulip to be available on all desktop and mobile platforms while minimizing the work needed to maintain multiple code bases [14].

 ## Utility Tree

 ![Utility Tree](images/utility-tree.png)

+## Architecturally Significant Requirements:

+1. No additional code changes should be required to implement a feature on the Android and iOS mobile applications (see business goal 6).
+2. Zulip should support Windows, iOS, Android, Linux, MacOS, web browsers, chat clients, and Zulip API clients with a minimum of code duplication [17].
+3. New users should be able to explain the concepts of topics and streams within 10 minutes of using Zulip (business requirement 3).
+4. Zulip should have a REST API with less than 120 total endpoints [18].
+5. Under load of 10,000 simultaneous users, all Zulip API endpoints should respond in under 30 milliseconds (business requirement 5).
+6. Zulip must support real-time sync between server and client [19].
+7. Python files in the Zulip server project should have unit test coverage of more than 90% by line [20].
+8. Open-source contributors are able to extend the app by submitting new features.
+9. Traffic between clients and Zulip should have enterprise-grade security.
+10. Zulip should support a wide range of authentication methods including email/password and Google.
+11. Zulip should support a range of user types: administrators, members, guests, and bots:

+    - Bot users should be able to automate user actions.
+    - Guest users should not have access to public streams.
+    - Realm administrators should be able to do the majority of realm configuration on the web [21].

+12. Zulip should support hosting for user-uploaded files.
+13. Zulip should support integration with hundreds of custom webhooks.
+14. Zulip should be deployable as both a cloud service and an on-premise solution.
+15. Zulip should support GDPR Compliance.
+16. Zulip should support searching through message history [22].

 ### References